nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Divide the appointment features into 5 sub-features.
     * Pros:
         1. Isolation of a single sub-feature to a specific command: more intuitive to use.
-        2. Reduces Coupling.
-One Appointment Command Class handles one type of operation.
+        2. Reduces coupling.
+One Appointment command class handles one type of operation.
         3. Improvement for the command syntax.
-Less prefix required.
+Less prefixes required.
         4. Improvement over `edit appointment` command: retains data fields not directly affected by the command.
     * Cons:
         1. More classes added, resulting in more lines of codes in the program.